qral-scan/MrMother/README.md

 - MrMother was created to avoid stress situations between developers, connected with code review time.
 Some developers, unfortunately, are sleeping; but business wants speed.
 - The default settings in MrMother.py and Data.py assume one assignee, chosen in gitlab, when merge request was created, and two reviewers written in info block like: @gitlab_nickName.
 - So if merge request is approved by less than three developers and is not in draft state, bot'll send info about such merge request to chat.
-- Also bot'll notify if unresolved comments exist.
+- Also bot'll notify if unresolved comments exist or if merge request has 3 approves, that means it's ready for merge
 - Just in case you are busy, bot'll also notify you if sent message with Celero neural network nice female voice.

 **Enjoy!**